About the Leonard Cheshire Archive

 Group Captain Lord Leonard Cheshire wanted to preserve the memory of those who had volunteered, worked and lived in his charities, as well as his own humanitarian work.

-The archive contains administrative records, our founder’s personal collection and film, sound and photograph collections.
+The archive contains administrative records of all charities founded by Group Captain Cheshire (including Leonard Cheshire), his personal collection and film, sound and photograph collections.
 Part of the film archive is curated on our behalf by the British Film Institute.

 Catalogues for the collections kept at the archive (also known as ‘finding aids’ or ‘archive descriptions’) are being added to the Archives Hub and are available for members of the public to view by clicking on this link.

 The archive is currently closed to research visits.
 For further information please email: archivecentre(at)leonardcheshire.org.